joanaalvoeiro/BIOI_LABS/README.txt

 This program runs the Smith Waterman algorithm for local sequence alignment, and outputs all possible optimal local alignments.
+Our program is dependent on the biopython library, for the BLSOUM50 matrix.
+To install biopython, please use the command 'pip install biopython'

 To run:
 - Open the terminal in the current directory